cambrozak/bpl001/doc/syllabus.md

 Write programs with typical programming forms to control hardware: variables, if/then, loops, functions.

-Write programs that use variables in different scopes to understand the general concept of scope in programming and how it is implemented in the C language for Arduino.
+Write programs that use variables in different scopes to understand the general concept of scope in programming languages and how it is implemented in the C language for Arduino.

-Write C programs using Arduino core and third party APIs to control robot hardware in order to get experience with and understand the importance of APIs.

-Debug programs successfully with Carlos's foolproof 'EIPOC' meta-tactic and various tools.

-Use a simulator to test hardware and software offline.
+Use a Simulater and Step-Thru Debugger to troubleshoot programs with the 'EIPOC' meta-tactic.

-Observe how electrons move through a conductor using a physical marble-madness model to understand how elecron flow affects circuit components such as lights LEDs and Motors.
+Observe how electrons move through a conductor using a physical marble-madness model to understand how current flow affects circuit components such as lights LEDs and Motors.

-Build a simple battery from scratch to power an LED and probe it with a multimeter to understand Electric Current in Circuits and how it relates to Voltage and Resistance.
+Build a simple battery from scratch, power an LED and probe it with a multimeter to understand Electric Current in Circuits and how it relates to Voltage and Resistance.

-Add cells to the homeade battery and probe with a multimeter to understand the concept of Parallel and Series circuits and how these arrangements affect Voltage and Current.
+Add cells to the homeade battery in Parallel and Series configurations, probe with a multimeter to understand how these arrangements affect Voltage and Current.

-Construct a Reference Circuit on a breadboard composed of a battery power source, a fuse, a control switch, an LED and Common Ground to explore and understand and troubleshoot the three types of circuit problems:
+Construct a Reference Circuit on a breadboard composed of a battery, fuse, control switch, an LED and Common Ground to explore and understand how troubleshoot the three types of circuit problems:
 Short Circuits, Grounded Circuits and Open Circuits

-Short the Reference Circuit on purpose to observe the symptoms of short circuits and understand how to detect and fix this common problem.
-Blow the fuse on purpose in the Reference Circuit to demonstrate saftey concerns and the real possibility of damaging hardware with short circuits.

-Ground the Reference Circuit on purpose to observe the symptoms of grounded circuits and understand how to detect and fix this common problem.
-Blow the fuse on purpose in the Reference Circuit to demonstrate saftey concerns and the real possibility of damaging hardware with grounded circuits.

-Open the Reference Circuit on purpose by breaking the LED to observe the symptoms of open circuits and understand how to detect and fix this common problem.
-Deterimine if it is possible to damage hardware with open circuits.

 Provide the robot with an identity by writing a program to store and display its name and unique ID on a LCD display and play a distinguishing tune with a Piezo Buzzer.